 Art courses include:

-- Art I is an introduction to the visual arts with an emphasis on drawing skills.
+- Art I is an introduction to the visual arts, exploring the elements of Art with an emphasis on drawing skills.

 - Advanced Art is a continuation of Art I with a focus on the principles of Art where students explore different mediums.